 As we approach the spring term, it may strike a shock to current Year 13’s that their school education is coming to a close and soon they will be embarking on the start of a new journey; either beginning an apprenticeship for their ideal job or furthering their studies through university education.
 Whilst this is still a large portion of your education, it is very much different to the standard 12 years that we spend in primary and secondary education.

-In a nutshell, most people leave school at 18 to start university and finish their university education at around the age of 21.
+In a nutshell, most people leave sixth form college at 18 to start university and finish their university education at around the age of 21.
 Despite this general overview of most students, this can obviously vary depending on the individual and their preferences.
 For example, many students take gap years or simply choose to pursue further education later on in life.